Congressional Art Competition

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.

 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
-Further copyright and plagiarism rules can be found here, and a complete guide to competition rules and regulations can be viewed here
+Further copyright and plagiarism rules can be found here, and more information on the competition, submission requirements, and answers to frequently asked questions can be found here.

 Suitability Guidelines